mstratman/masfx.io/pages/how_to_solder/tools_and_materials/solder.md

 I don't recommend using anything larger than 0.032", though, since it will be too easy to add too much solder to joints.

+## Flux

+Flux is a chemical substance that prepares the metal surfaces to bond with the solder.
+It is critical for soldering because it removes and prevents layers of oxidation on your component and PCB pad so the solder can properly bond to the metal.

+Without it you would have unreliable solder joints.

-## Flux Core
+## Flux Core Solder (required)

 Solder used for electronics like DIY pedals should always have a flux core.
-Unless you're shopping for plumbers solder at a hardware store, though, you don't usually have to worry about this.
-Most solder you'll find is suitable.

-Flux is critical for soldering because it removes layers of oxidation on your component and PCB pad so the solder can properly bond to the metal.
+Most solder you find for electronics is suitable.
+Avoid plumbing solder, though.

+For the majority of soldering, the flux inside your solder wire will be sufficient.

+Understand, though, that once you melt the solder the flux burns off.
+If you are reworking a joint is often a good idea to add fresh solder in order to get more flux.

+## Additional Flux (optional)

+In some circumstances it helps to have additional flux you can apply to the parts you are working on.
+For example, if you are working on surface mount devices (SMD), which are typically very small, it is often useful to apply solder directly from the tip of the iron.
+When the solder melts and adheres to the tip, though, the flux is burned off.
+Because of this you will need to first add additional flux to the work pieces.

+Additional flux can come in a variety of formats:

+- Gel in a syringe: my favorite.
+It’s easy to apply, sticks to the intended surface, and is tacky and can hold surface mount parts in place
+- Liquid in a pen or bottle
+- Paste

 ## Flux Types

 <dl>
-  <dt>Rosin core:</dt>
+  <dt>Rosin:</dt>
   <dd> An aggressive flux that will work well for most situations, including older, moderately corroded parts.
 However it leaves a thick, sticky residue that must be cleaned with isopropyl alcohol (rubbing alcohol).
 Stronger mixes, e.g., 91%, make the job easier</dd>
   <dt>No clean:</dt>
   <dd>This is the least aggressive, and leaves less residue on the circuit board so it's often not cleaned off.
 This is my preferred type.
-If you'd like to clean it, use isopropyl alcohol just like with rosin core</dd>
+If you'd like to clean it, use isopropyl alcohol just like with rosin</dd>
   <dt>Water soluble [not recommended]</dt>
   <dd>As the name implies it is cleaned with water, so care must be taken when using water-sensitive components.
 This is also a very aggressive flux.
 Because of various problems water causes (e.g., from minerals and oxide), I don't recommend using this flux.</dd>
 </dl>